considering account software? wondering about Xero? our in-house xero expert, mishali patel can help

 Saving time and money – a good investment all round

-Working alongside SME Financial, the team at Chenery moved everything online and into the cloud.
+Working alongside Kunal Topiwala from SME Financial, the team at Chenery moved everything online and into the cloud.
 They started using Xero for day-to-day accounting and simPRO job management software to keep track of each project.
-All their daily job reporting, invoicing and job information is stored on simPRO, which talks to Xero and makes it easier to run the whole business.
+All their daily job reporting, invoicing and job information is stored on simPRO.
+The easy integration talks to Xero and makes it easier to run the whole business.
 Eugene says even something as simple as finding an old file demonstrates the change: what would have taken hours now takes minutes.

 “Previously, we’d had accountants who were pretty old school; SME was a breath of fresh air.
-They showed us how modern accounting works, introduced us to Xero and helped us evaluate the pros and cons of the systems on our shortlist.
+Kunal and the team showed us how modern accounting works, introduced us to Xero and helped us evaluate the pros and cons of the systems on our shortlist.
 They tipped us towards simPRO, which works hand-in-hand with Xero; we can now integrate almost every part of the business.”